-Houston Rhinoplasty (Nose Job) Specialists
+Houston Rhinoplasty (Nose Job)

 Rhinoplasty is the medical term for nose-reshaping surgery.
 Another term for this procedure is a nose job.
 During nose-reshaping surgery, a plastic surgeon modifies the shape of the patient’s nose to enhance its appearance.
 If the patient has breathing difficulties due to a deviated septum, the plastic surgeon may address this issue by performing a septoplasty during the same surgical session.
-At Lift Plastic Surgery in Houston, Dr. Tuan A. Truong and Dr. Shitel D. Patel are rhinoplasty specialists who help men and women breathe more freely, and attain the nose characteristics they desire.
+At Lift Plastic Surgery in Houston, Dr. Tuan A. Truong and Dr. Shitel D. Patel help men and women breathe more freely, and attain the nose characteristics they desire.

 What is a Rhinoplasty (Nose Job)?

 Rhinoplasty is a procedure that plastic surgeons use to modify the appearance of an individual’s nose.

 The upper portion of the nose consists of bone and the lower portion consists of cartilage.
 During a nose-reshaping procedure in Houston, Drs.
 Truong and Patel can make changes to the cartilage, bone or skin of the patient’s nose, or to all three.